Celebrating where it all began!

+Saturday, January 21, will mark six months since the disappearance of Fr.
+Anthony Kluckman, SCJ.
+He was last seen on security footage as he left Sacred Heart at Monastery Lake pre-dawn.
 Fr.
-Anthony Kluckman, SCJ, has been missing from the Hales Corners area since early Thursday, July 21.
-He suffers from significant memory impairment.
+Anthony suffers from significant memory impairment.
 If you have any information that you think may be relevant in the search for Fr.
 Anthony please contact the Franklin Police Department at: 414-425-2522.Read More

 Meet Our Members